taj969/taj969/README.md

 ## 👨‍💻 About Me
 I’m a Computer Science graduate from the University of Michigan focused on building reliable full-stack applications, APIs, and backend systems.
-I enjoy solving practical problems through clean, efficient code and continuously improving as a developer.

 ---